aiotmlwtf/00/nanobootstrap.md

 ---

-Jetson Nano is ARMv8.
-Nano SD image is a Ubuntu 18.04 port and has native x64 support for ARM8, the user space and Linux kernel architecture is aarch64 / arm64 (64-bit).
+Jetson Nano is ARMv8
+SD image is a Ubuntu 18.04 port, has native x64 support for ARM8 user space and kernel arch are aarch64 / arm64 (64-bit)

 prep